Recipe: Parsnip and Orange Spiced Cake

 What the world needs now, is cake, sweet cake.
 Looking for an unusual (but delicious) cake recipe for this season?
 Try GBBO winner Nadiya Hussain’s parsnip and orange spiced cake recipe.
-Nadiya originally released this recipe in support of the Red Nose Day campaign.
+Perfect for this time of year.

 Parsnip and Orange Spiced Cake Recipe